notional-labs/notional/Readme.md

 * Hardware between rpi and the omni configuration

 ### Every IBC chain
-* 8+ Core intel or amd cpu (I have 12, 16 and 32 core machines in production)
+* 8+ Core intel or amd cpu (we have 12, 16 and 32 core machines in production)
 * 64+ GB RAM
 * 8TB+ NVMe Storage with high write cycle capacity
+  * We currently recommend that for storage, you think like: 1 4x pcie 4.0 bus per NVMe disk.
+No RAID, and no soft-raid.
+  *

 ## Thanks

-Notional would like to thank its delegagtes, who feel that sustained R&D will lead to long-term higher profits in their cryptographic assets when compared to low-fee, no-fee or no-R&D validators.
+Notional would like to thank its delegagtes and the many teachers who have helped us learnhow to design all of this.

-Notional would like to thank PCBViet for then assistance navigating the challenging hardware design and manufacturing space.
+Special thanks go out to:

+* PCBViet
+* Chandra Station
+* DefiForYou
+* Osmosis Team & Community
+* Jae Kwon & Gno Community
+* Shakti Open Semiconductor Project
+* Jack Zampolin & Strangelove Ventures